alexboia/LVD-FluentUi-PasswordRecoveryBox/README.md

 ## Forwarded APIs

-For convenience, the following API artefacts are forwarded from the underlying password change box component (which itself, forwards them from the underyling (password box component)[https://github.com/alexboia/LVD-FluentUi-PasswordBox]):
+For convenience, the following API artefacts are forwarded from the underlying password change box component (which itself, forwards them from the underyling [password box component](https://github.com/alexboia/LVD-FluentUi-PasswordBox)):

 - `PasswordCallbackRule`,
 - `PasswordRegexRule`,